jatin-mishra/smart-text-editor/README.md

 # smart-text-editor
-this is smart-text-editor with some of technologies such as :
+this is smart-text-editor with some of functionalities such as :

 # flesch code generator :